 Expenses not covered by the CARES Act Grant

 Eligible students enrolled for Spring 2020 who experienced financial hardship in excess to the initial grant were able to submit a CARES Act Grant Request Form for consideration of additional funding.
 The Committee reviewed requests and distributed funds accordingly.
-It is important to note that grants are awarded on a first-come, first-serve basis while funds remain available.
-Students are not guaranteed approval of the full amount requested.
+It is important to note that grants were awarded on a first-come, first-serve basis.
+Students were not guaranteed approval of the full amount requested.

-Requests for additional CARES Act Grants began on July 1.
-Please allow 10-14 days for the CARES Act Committee to review and process requests received after July 1.
 Grant distribution may be verified through WILpay.
 Students were encouraged to enroll in eRefund (in WILpay) for the quickest turnaround time to access funds.

 The CARES Act Grants:

 Are not available to students who aren’t eligible to receive federal student aid (PELL Grant, SEOG, Stafford Loans) such as international students, DACA students, students who are in default on federal student loans or students with a drug conviction.